YottaDB/YDBDoc/ProgGuide/commands.rst

 YottaDB ignores attempts to turn on (or off) the feature for globals that already have the feature turned on (or off).
 It is an error to modify the isolation-status of a global variable within a transaction across different references (either reads or writes) of that global variable.
 The VIEW command by itself is not considered to be a reference of the global variable.
 While not recommended programming practice, this means that a process can change a global's isolation-status within a transaction as long as it hasn't referenced it yet.

 Any reads on a NOISOLATION global are validated at the time of the read and not re-validated at TCOMMIT time.
 This means that if the value that was read changed after the read but before the TCOMMIT, the transaction would still be committed.
-Therefore it is important that any reads on a NOISOLATED global (if any) should be of data insensitive to change with time (unchanging or where consistency with other data accessed by the transaction doesn't matter).
+Therefore it is important that any reads on a NOISOLATED global (if any) should be data insensitive to change with time (unchanging or where consistency with other data accessed by the transaction doesn't matter).

 **"PATCODE":"tablename"**